mattcieslak/hbcd-docs/docs/measures/pregexp/edinburgh_postnatal_depression.md

 **Construct**: Pregnancy/postnatal depression

 **Description**
-This was a created to capture symptoms of maternal depression
+EPDS, available [here](https://downloads.aap.org/AAP/PDF/Postnatal%20Depression%20Scale.pdf), was a created to capture symptoms of maternal depression

 **Summary**
 The Edinburgh Postnatal Depression Scale (EPDS), a sensitive, 10-item screening tool for prenatal and postpartum depression symptoms, was selected due to its ease of administration and widely accepted use.